parkerhancock/yankee/docs/user_guide/xml_html_handling.md

 ## Data Keys

 Because XML structures are complex, keys cannot be inferred from field names.
-Instead, they must be defined in one of two ways: a `XPath` object, or a `CSSSelector` object.
+Instead, they must be defined in one of two ways: a string (which is intepreted as an XPath 1.0 expression) or a `CSS` object.
 By default, data keys passed as strings are assumed to be XPath 1.0 expressions.
 As an alternative, you can pass a CSSSelector object as a data key to use CSS selector expressions.

 Both are supported by [lxml].
 The documentation for their input values is here: